janko/janko.io/_posts/2016-05-23-evaluating-ruby-libraries.md

 library.

 I think that *what the library can do* is much more important than how much you're familar with it.
-Familiarity can always be "fixed" by learning about the library, but if the library lacks features and good design, you cannot easily get around that.
+Familiarity can always be "fixed" by reading documentation and source code, but if the library lacks features and good design, you cannot easily get around that.
 I'm not gonna lie, even though Sequel and ActiveRecord are very similar, deeply understanding Sequel still took a lot of time (like ActiveRecord did), but it was totally worth it.

 ### Stars